Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-To be more concrete, suppose $N$ is a smooth manifold and $K$ is a smooth triangulation of (some domain of) $N$.
-From the description above, we see that a section of $\| K \|$ over a manifold $M$ can be described as a smooth map $M \to N$ which factors \emph{locally} through some simplex of the triangulation.
-Alternatively, such a section is the data of an open cover $\{U_i\}$ of $M$ and sections of $\| K\|_{\pre}$ over each $U_i$ (i.e., smooth maps whose image is in some extended simplex of $K$) which are compatible on overlaps $U_i \cap U_j$.
+\begin{remark} To be more concrete, suppose $K$ is the simplicial set associated to a simplicial complex with vertex set $V$ and take $X$ to the union of affine subspaces spanned by the simplices of $K$.
+Then $||K||(M)$ is the set of smooth maps $M \to \R^V$ that land in $X$. \end{remark}

+\begin{example} Consider the sheaf of sets $F=\|\Lambda_1[2]\|$.
+The simplicial object $n\mapsto F(\A^n)$ is not a Kan complex in the sense of \cref{defn:Kanfib}.
+Indeed, consider the horn $\Lambda_1[2]\to (n\mapsto F(\A^n))$ given by the adjoint map of the identity map on~$F$.
+This horn does not admit a filling by~$\Delta[2]$.
+Indeed, such a filling has to be a section $s\in F(\A^2)$ that restricts to the identity map on $\|\Lambda_1[2]\|$.
+Since $\|\Lambda_1[2]\|$ is the sheafification of the sheaf of sets $\|\Lambda_1[2]\|_\pre$, in some neighborhood of the vertex $1\in \A^2$, the section~$s$ must factor through one of the two 1-dimensional faces of $\Lambda_1[2]$.
+However, possessing such a factorization means that $s$ cannot restrict to the identity map on any neighborhood of the vertex~1 in $\|\Lambda_1[2]\|$.
+Thus, $n\mapsto F(\A^n)$ is not a Kan complex in the sense of \cref{defn:Kanfib}. \end{example}

-\begin{prop} Let $F$ be injectively fibrant.
-Then the maps in Propositions \ref{prop:EPisKan} and \ref{prop:SnisKan} are Reedy fibrations between Reedy fibrant simplicial spaces. \end{prop} \begin{proof} We show that the map in Proposition \ref{prop:EPisKan} is a Reedy fibration.
-The argument for the one in Proposition \ref{prop:SnisKan} is similar.
+\begin{proposition} Let $F$ be an injectively fibrant object of $\PSh(\man,\Sp)$.
+Then the maps in \cref{prop:EPisKan,prop:SnisKan} are Reedy fibrations between Reedy fibrant simplicial spaces. \end{proposition}

+\begin{proof} We show that the map in \cref{prop:EPisKan} is a Reedy fibration.
+The argument for the one in \cref{prop:SnisKan} is similar.
 Let $A \to B$ be a trivial Reedy cofibration of simplicial spaces, i.e., a map of simplicial spaces which is a degreewise monomorphism and a degreewise weak equivalence.
-Let $Q$ denote the following pushout of presheaves
+Using the adjunction of \cref{adjunction.pre}, denote by~$Q$ the pushout of presheaves

 By adjunction, $F(\A^\bullet \times \A^1 ) \to F(\A^\bullet \times \partial \A^1)$ has the right lifting property with respect to $A \to B$ if and only if every solid diagram of presheaves